 If you want to visit Iceland undisturbed, this is the place to be.

 Perhaps the most spectacular landscape in this region is the vertical sea cliffs at Látrabjarg.
 These towering cliffs are 14 kilometers long and 440 meter high.
 From mid-May to mid-August, this awe-inspiring cliff is home to an astounding variety of birds.
 Photographers delight in getting up close to; guillemots, snipes, razorbills, red-throated loons and, of course, lots and lots of puffins.
 Even if you are not an bird enthusiast, this spot won’t leave you disappointed.
 The quietness of the area and the fact that Látrabjarg is located at the most western tip of the Westfjords.
 The frighteningly vertical cliffs overlooking the Atlantic ocean creates a feeling of complete calm, even on the windier days.

-Since we are talking Westfjords, let us not forget to mention Vigur, a picturesque island of 45 hectares located half an hour from Ísafjörður by boat ride.
-This is one of our all time favourites, which we have made sure to include on our four-day excursion to the Westfjords.
-Known for being home to the one and only windmill left standing in Iceland, Vigur is also a fantastic spot for bird watching as thousands of birds from eider ducks to black guillemots, arctic terns and puffins lay their nests across the island.
-Be careful not to step on an egg as you make your way from one end of the island to another and watch out for seals lazily sunbathing on the rocks offshore.
+Since we are talking Westfjords, let us not forget to mention Vigur.
+This is a tiny picturesque island located half an hour from Ísafjörður by boat ride.
+We love to include this little day tour on our four-day excursion to the Westfjords.
+Known for being home to the one and only windmill left standing in Iceland.
+Vigur is also a fantastic spot for bird watching as thousands of birds from eider ducks to black guillemots, arctic terns and puffins lay their nests across the island.
+Be careful not to step on an egg as you make your way from one end of the island to another.
+Oh and watch out for seals lazily sunbathing on the rocks offshore.